rubocode/frontier.nvim/doc/design/philosophy.md

 The lesser you need to customize, the lesser the number of outer variables.
 All of a sudden, you can quickly experiment with colors and have that instantly show you how the the technicalities are impacted.
-This facilitates rapid infusion of the technical, creative and the aesthetic aspects.
+This facilitates rapid fusion of the technical, creative and the aesthetic aspects.

 > Ultimately, it comes down to taste.